jainritik626/multi-step-react-form/README.md

       verbose: true,
     };

-By following these steps, you can ensure that your TypeScript project is thoroughly tested, helping to catch bugs early and maintain code quality throughout development.
+By following these steps, we can ensure that your TypeScript project is thoroughly tested, helping to catch bugs early and maintain code quality throughout development.

 ## System Design and Architecture
 The application is designed to be scalable, maintainable, and modular.
 Here’s an overview of the system design and architecture: